moosensei/awesome-moodle/README.md

 - 🎬 [Moodle YouTube](https://www.youtube.com/moodle) - The official Moodle YouTube channel, with over 71K subscribers, featuring official announcements, tutorials, and event recordings.
 - 📚 [Moodle Academy Videos](https://moodle.academy/) - Structured video courses and webinars from the Moodle Academy, designed for professional development.
-- 🎯 [MoodleMoot Recordings](https://moodlemoot.org/recordings/) - Presentations and talks from MoodleMoot conferences around the world, where you can learn from community experts.
+- 🎓 [MoodleMoot Recordings](https://moodlemoot.org/recordings/) - Presentations and talks from MoodleMoot conferences around the world, where you can learn from community experts.
+- 🎬 [MoodleMoot Global 2025 Playlist](https://www.youtube.com/playlist?list=PLxcO_MFWQBDfQ3JWliIIzfhiHEYx8Gxa8) - Full recording playlist from MoodleMoot Global 2025 held in Edinburgh, UK (September 16-18, 2025).
+Features sessions on AI in education, course design, and the future of Moodle.
 - 🎓 [Moodle Webinars](https://moodle.com/webinars/) - Live and recorded webinars on a variety of topics, led by Moodle experts and partners.

 ### 🎓 Educational Content